m2mlight/m2mData/README.md

 The m2mData Arduino Library allows you to store and retrieve data of sensors, alerts and parameters to/from m2mlight.

-You have to create a m2mData folder in your Arduino Libraries and download the files: m2mData.h and m2mData.cpp.
+You need to create a m2mData folder in your Arduino Libraries and download the files: m2mData.h and m2mData.cpp.
 You can see examples of use in the following files: examples_use_m2mdata.ino and examples_use_m2mdata_SIM900.ino.

 A. When arduino is connected to Internet, you have the following functions:

 a) Sensors:

- // Store a "value" of a sensor which is identified with "api_key"

-  void sendValue(String api_key, float value);
+  // Store a single "value" of a sensor identified with "api_key" void sendValue(char api_key[], float value);

+  // Store coordinates of a sensor identified with "api_key" void sendCoordinates(char api_key[], float latitude, float longitude);

   // Return the last value of a sensor which is identified with "api_key"

  float readValue(String api_key);

+b) Actuators:

-b) Alerts:
+c) Alerts:

  // Send an email of an alert which is identified with "api_key".
 If
  // "value" is different from -1 then message includes this "value"